6. Macro Assembly

 6.4.
 Examples

-The following fragments of SMAL32 assembly listings demonstrate the correct use of macros.
-The first example is contrived to demonstrate the use of each parameter passing mode:
+The following SMAL32 assembly listing fragments (see Section 10.2) show the correct use of macros.
+The first example demonstrates the use of each parameter passing mode:

 30 NAME NUMBER